MattMellies/aurora-rising/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+To deploy the page to staging environment hosted on github pages, run the command and it will run the build command and update the staging site.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**